na-na-hi/renget/archive/d6w5h.md

 1. Oran Berry | Heals the User for 10HP.
 2. Oran Leaf x3 | Heals the User for 3HP.
 Can stack to 3.
 3. Persim Berry | Cures Confusion.
-4. Oran Leaf x1 | Heals the User for 3HP.
-Can stack to 3.
+4. Empty | Vacant inventory slot.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.